What Is A Pop-Up Form?

 2. Featuring specific content

-This will provide your viewers with additional information and link supporting topics with each other.
+This will provide your viewers with additional information and link supporting topics to one another.

-Implementing these types of pop-ups is actually quite easy to do.
-For instance, SendPulse lets you create a pop-up that can be triggered by a specific customer’s action on your website page.
+Implementing these types of pop-ups is quite easy.
+For instance, SendPulse lets you create a pop-up that can be triggered by a specific customer action on your website.

-For example, if a user is reading an article about appliances and kitchen tools for home baking, it can be helpful to provide a video guide on baking basics at home.
+For example, if a user is reading an article on home appliances and kitchen tools for baking, it can be helpful to include a video guide to baking basics.

 3. Reducing bounce rate